araobp/stm32-mcu/NUCLEO-F401RE/NFC/README.md

     [STM32]          [ST25]<---RF----[Smart phone] User
 ```

-[2] The device wakes up and prepares a service for the user in a very short time.
+[2] The device prepares a service for the user in a very short time.

 ```
 [Local service function]<---[Sensor] ((( gesture, shape, color ...